schpet/envset/README.md

 # envset

-`envset` is a CLI for setting environment variables in .env files.
+`envset` is a CLI for setting environment variables in .env files. this is something you may have never considered needing a specialized tool for. and you don't. but just like updating a git config it's just more fun doing it with a command.

 ## installation